mizosoft/methanol/docs/adapters.md

 An `Encoder` creates `BodyPublisher` instances that stream a given object's serialized form.
 Similarly, a `Decoder` creates `BodySubscriber<T>` instances that convert the response body into `T`.
 Encoders & decoders are given [`Hints`][hints_javadoc] to customize their behavior.
-One notable hint is the `MediaType`, which can be used to further describe the desired mapping format (e.g. specify a character set).
+One notable hint is the `MediaType`, which can be used to further describe the desired mapping format (e.g. specify a charset).

 ### Example - An HTML Adapter